rh-telco-tigers/ocpcfbuild/README.md

 $ aws s3 ls s3://cfbuild-2dpcg-infra
 ```
 12. update bootstrap.json with new S3 bucket

+> **NOTE**
+> If you are unable to use S3 buckets for storing the bootstrap.ign file, you can host the file on a web server instead.
+The webserver _MUST_ support HTTPS and
+> the SSL Certificate _MUST_ be signed by a trusted CA for the bootstrap process to proceed.
+Be sure to update the "BootstrapIgnitionLocation" in the bootstrap.json file
+> with the proper URL to access the bootstrap.ign file (eg. "https://someserver.somedomain.com/bootstrap.ign" ).

 13. run `cd ../cftemplates`
 14. update bootstrap.json with the updated SecurityGroups
 15. run the following command to create the bootstrap node: